What Are the Causes of Autism?

 A child with ASD has a hard time interacting with others.
 Problems with social skills are some of the most common signs.
-He might want to have close relationships but not know how.
+They might want to have close relationships but not know how.

-If your child is on the spectrum, he might show some social symptoms by the time he’s 8 to 10 months old.
+If your child is on the spectrum, they might show some social symptoms by the time they're 8 to 10 months old.
 These may include any of the following:

-- He can’t respond to his name by his first birthday.
+- They can’t respond to their name by their first birthday.

-- Playing, sharing, or talking with other people doesn’t interest him.
+- Playing, sharing, or talking with other people don’t interest them.

 - They prefer to be alone.

 - They avoid or reject physical contact, including hugging.

-- When he’s upset, he doesn’t like to be comforted.
+- When they’re upset, they don’t like to be comforted.

-- He doesn’t understand emotions -- his own or others’.
+- They don’t understand emotions -- their own or others’.